Lyonsmasawa/awwward-X/README.md

 # InstaX

 ## Description
-This is an awwwards clone where the user can perform functions same as the ones on the real awwwards.com
+This is an awwwards clone where the user can perform the same functions as the ones on the real awwwards.com site

 ### Profile
 <img src="login.png">